-DeepStream Perception
+DeepStream Perception#

-Jetson Platform Services offers DeepStream 7.0 based perception service supporting optimized, real-time, and multi-stream out of the box object detection and tracking support.
+Jetson Platform Services offers DeepStream 7.1 based perception service supporting optimized, real-time, and multi-stream out of the box object detection and tracking support.
 In combination with the SDR and VST microservices, this also supports automatic addition of camera streams.
 The processing includes object detection using the PeopleNet model from NVIDIA by default or the optional use of YOLOv8s as described below, followed by object tracking using the NvDCF tracker plugin available in DeepStream.
 The output of the application is metadata based on the Metropolis schema sent to the Redis message bus using the msgbroker plugin.

-The modified Jetson Platform Services DeepStream 7.0 container has the following changes in comparison to the standard samples container:
+The modified Jetson Platform Services DeepStream 7.1 container has the following changes in comparison to the standard samples container:

-• Precompiled version of Service Maker deepstream-test5 app
+Precompiled version of Service Maker deepstream-test5 app

-• PeopleNet2.6 model and calibration files as well as many precompiled engine files for various Jetson platforms and batch sizes
+PeopleNet2.6 model and calibration files as well as many precompiled engine files for various Jetson platforms and batch sizes

-• Precompiled tracker engine files
+Precompiled tracker engine files

-• Precompiled YOLOv8s DeepStream plugin
+Precompiled YOLOv8s plugin and engine files

-Jetson Platform Services uses the sample deepstream-test5 app based on the new Service Maker framework supported as part of DeepStream 7.0 to programmatically assemble DeepStream pipelines, source code for which is available as part of the native DeepStream install and as part of the DeepStream Docker container.
+Jetson Platform Services uses the sample deepstream-test5 app based on the new Service Maker framework supported as part of DeepStream 7.1 to programmatically assemble DeepStream pipelines, source code for which is available as part of the native DeepStream install and as part of the DeepStream Docker container.
 Options passed into this app are as follows:

-$ /opt/nvidia/deepstream/deepstream-7.0/service-maker/sources/apps/deepstream_test5_app/build/deepstream-test5-app -s /ds-config-files/pn26/service-maker/source-list-0_agx.yaml,/ds-config-files/pn26/service-maker/source-list-1_agx.yaml -c /ds-config-files/pn26/service-maker/ds-config-0_agx.yaml,/ds-config-files/pn26/service-maker/ds-config-1_agx.yaml -l /ds-config-files/pn26/labels.txt --perf-measurement-interval-sec 5
+option specifies how frequently in seconds to print fps info.#example for running on Orin AGX $ /opt/nvidia/deepstream/deepstream-7.1/service-maker/sources/apps/cpp/deepstream_test5_app/build/deepstream-test5-app -s /ds-config-files/pn26/service-maker/source-list-0_agx.yaml,/ds-config-files/pn26/service-maker/source-list-1_agx.yaml -c /ds-config-files/pn26/service-maker/ds-config-0_agx.yaml,/ds-config-files/pn26/service-maker/ds-config-1_agx.yaml -l /ds-config-files/pn26/labels.txt --perf-measurement-interval-sec 5

 In order to run multiple pipelines, you must specify multiple source list and config files separated by commas as seen in the above example.

-On Orin AGX and Orin NX16, these pipelines use DLA 0 & 1 through their gie config files (config/deepstream/pn26/config_infer_primary_*):
+On Orin AGX and Orin NX16, these pipelines use DLA 0 & 1 through their gie config files (config/deepstream/pn26/config_infer_primary_*

-use-dla-core=0 # dla core number => 0, 1, etc.
+enable-dla=1 # 0 => disable, 1 => enable use-dla-core=0 # dla core number => 0, 1, etc.

 On Orin NX8, only a single DLA is available and thus only one is used, while on Orin Nano GPU is utilized.

-DeepStream config files can be found in the config/deepstream/pn26 folder of the Docker Compose repo.
-Each config is marked with the device type at the end of the filename - agx, nx16, nx8, or nano.
+.
 This folder is mounted in the DeepStream Docker container.
 Depending on which compose file run (compose_agx.yaml for Orin AGX, compose_nx16.yaml for Orin NX16, compose_nx8.yaml for Orin NX8, compose_nano.yaml for Orin Nano), the corresponding DeepStream config files are passed into the DeepStream application.
 Configs for both the Service Maker and legacy versions of the DeepStream test5 app are provided for all supported systems.

 An additional container called SDR is used to automatically add and remove streams from the DeepStream application based on events that occur in VST.
 An overview of how DeepStream and VST interface with other components can be seen below:

-GitHub Repo
+GitHub Repo#

 As a reference, the Dockerfile for the JPS DeepStream container and initialization script for YOLOv8s is open sourced and available on GitHub on the jetson-platform-services repository under the inference/perception folder.